 What exactly had happened in the eyes of the management, co-founder and CEO Matthias Henze admitted to the founders' scene and confirmed the results of the study:

-"We did not manage to implement effective management structures, and we grew too fast in terms of human resources."
+"We have failed to implement effective management structures and we have grown too quickly in terms of personnel."

-The only question is: What conclusions are drawn from the incident, which quickly turned Twitter on #jimdoquit?
-New, hip working cultures are not good, much hot air for nothing?
+The only question is: what conclusions can be drawn from the incident, which quickly trended on Twitter under #jimdoquit?
+New, hip work cultures are not good, a lot of hot air about nothing?
 That would probably be the wrong conclusion.
-For who wants to go back to the fun-riddled philistine zone of the old-economy, if he can have beautiful colorful offices?
+Because who would want to go back to the fun-free philistine zone of the old economy when they can have beautiful, colorful offices?

 Needs of employees